How to Organize Your Faculty Promotion Portfolio Efficiently While Managing Research and Teaching

 Telling the story of your research, teaching, and service with coherence and confidence is part of your scholarly life, not separate from it.

-If you want structured, high-level support as you assemble your portfolio, you can apply for Academic Coaching Support to receive a customized plan aligned with your goals, timeline, and institutional criteria.
+If you want structured, high-level support as you assemble your portfolio, you can apply for Faculty Portfolio & Academic Career Narrative Coaching to receive a customized plan aligned with your goals, timeline, and institutional criteria.”

 Previous